wuke0305/wuke0305.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am currently a postdoctoral researcher at the Photonics Center at Boston University, where I earned my Ph.D. degree in 2023.
 Prior to this, I obtained my Master’s and Bachelor’s degrees from Tsinghua University in 2016 and Chongqing University in 2013, respectively.

-My research primarily revolves around the development of metamaterials aimed at manipulating magnetic fields in both temporal and spatial dimensions, with a focus on field enhancement, confinement, and editing.
-I investigate methodologies that integrate metamaterials, MEMS, algorithm-enabled structural design, and electronics to engineer mechanically adaptive devices and systems.
-These innovations find applications in various magnetic field-based domains, including wireless powering, monitoring, actuating, and imaging.
+My research primarily revolves around the development of metamaterials aimed at manipulating and editing electric and magnetic fields in both temporal and spatial dimensions.
+I investigate methodologies that integrate metamaterials, microelectromechanical systems (MEMS), algorithm-enabled structural design, and electronics to engineer mechanically adaptive devices and systems.
+These innovations find applications in various near-field based domains, including magnetic resonance imaging, wireless powering, sensing, and communicating.

 I have authored/co-authored around 20 peer-reviewed articles published in renowned journals such as Science Advances, Advanced Materials, Advanced Science, Microsystem & Nanoengineering, among others.
 My work has been featured in various popular media outlets, such as Science Daily, Medical Republic, Healthcare-in-Europe, Medhealth Outlook, Physics World, Phys.org.